- What will be the decision making or authority of the job position intended to occupy?

 Requires self-awareness and understanding of one's own biases and personal judgement.

-The outcomes are based on the evidence of facts instead of one's own beliefs about what is wright or wrong.
+The outcomes are based on the evidence of facts instead of one's own beliefs about what is wright or wrong. - Training, mentoring and delegating.
+Management roles.

 Training, mentoring and delegating help leaders, managers and supervisors understand their teams or staff.